What Is Reactive Maintenance?

 Taking a purely reactive approach to maintenance is always discouraged.
 Aberdeen estimates that the manufacturing industry loses an average of $50 billion each year due to unplanned downtime.
 The International Society of Automation (ISA) says that organizations banking on reactive maintenance stand to lose up to 20 percent of their productive capacity.

 We’ve already defined reactive maintenance as maintenance tasks triggered by equipment malfunctions, setbacks, and failures.
-Proactive maintenance, on the other hand, refers to a preventive maintenance approach that seeks to anticipate defects and and prevent failures before they occur.
+Proactive maintenance, on the other hand, refers to a preventive maintenance approach that seeks to anticipate defects and prevent failures before they occur.
 It plans maintenance activities based on data gathered from Computerized Maintenance Management Systems (CMMS), machine sensors, and condition-based monitoring mechanisms.
 Maintenance seeks to address the root cause of asset failure.
 For example, one might measure the vibrations of a rotating machine to determine its condition.

 Is One Better Than the Other?